Dental problems are one of the most common problems vets encounter with cats. Many conditions can be prevented with good dental hygiene.

 Periodontal disease (also known as gum disease) is the most common oral disease to affect cats.

 Plaque is a sticky 'biofilm' composed mostly of bacteria (predominantly streptococcus) which forms on the teeth.
 If proper dental care isn't followed, over time, plaque, saliva, minerals and food debris mineralise, causing tartar (also known as calculus).
-Tartar is yellowish in colour and is seen along along the gum (gingiva), where it meets the teeth.
+Tartar is yellowish in colour and is seen along the gum (gingiva), where it meets the teeth.
 This leads to inflammation of the gums.
 At this stage, proper treatment can reverse the problem.
 Left untreated the tartar begins to collect under the gum line.
-Toxins produced by the bacteria in the plaque can irritate the gums, which in turn stimulates an inflammatory response, it is a combination of toxins released by the bacteria, and the inflammatory response which causes destruction of the supportive structures (gingiva, alveolar bone, cementum and periodontal ligament).
+Toxins produced by the bacteria in the plaque can irritate the gums, which in turn stimulates an inflammatory response, it is a combination of toxins released by the bacteria, and the inflammatory response which causes the destruction of the supportive structures (gingiva, alveolar bone, cementum and periodontal ligament).
 Gums separate from the teeth, forming pockets (spaces between the teeth and gums) that become infected.

 Tooth abscesses can be caused by advanced dental disease, FORL and tooth fractures all of which can introduce bacteria to the roots of the teeth leading to the formation of an abscess.